exfinen/snarkjs-mpc/README.md

    $ npm i -g firebase-tools
    ```

-1. Save the Firebase configuration obtained from Firebase console as `packages/client/src/config-firebase/firebaseConfig.js`.
-The content should look like:
+1. Save the Firebase configuration obtained from Firebase console as `config/firebaseConfig.js`.
+The content should look something like:
    ```javascript
    // For Firebase JS SDK v7.20.0 and later, measurementId is optional const firebaseConfig = {